mvrzan/flex-keyboard-shortcuts/README.md

 ### Supported Flex version

 This plugin only supports Twilio Flex 2.1 and above because support for keyboard shortcuts has been introduced with Flex 2.1.

+## Known Issues

+The only known issue at the moment is that the number `2` mapping does not work.
+There are no errors captured, but at the moment, it will simply not map any new actions to that keybind.

 ## Development